gg-0305/detools/README.md

 # Access Terminal Using Jupyter Notebook

-To Access Terminal using Jupyter notebook, open a terminal session by clicking on "New" button on Jupyter Home page, execute `bash` command after the terminal opens
+To Access Terminal using Jupyter notebook, open a terminal session by clicking on "New" button on Jupyter Home page.

+ **execute `bash` command after the terminal opens**

 ![Open Terminal](images/jp_terminal.png)